outjoker/webhooktest/README.md

 # webhooktest
-- created for checking webhook events.
+- created for checking webhook events for pushes